Skip to main content

 Figure \(\PageIndex{13}\) shows an interactive iCn3D model of Human Mitochondrial 3-Ketoacyl-Coa Thiolase (T1) (4C2J)

-NIH_NCBI_iCn3D_Banner.svg Figure \(\PageIndex{13}\): Human Mitochondrial 3-Ketoacyl-Coa Thiolase (T1) (4C2J).
+Two boxes with text, one pointing to the right, indicating a transition or change, on a blue background.
+Figure \(\PageIndex{13}\): Human Mitochondrial 3-Ketoacyl-Coa Thiolase (T1) (4C2J).
 (Copyright; author via source).
 Click the image for a popup or use this external link: https://structure.ncbi.nlm.nih.gov/i...dzAHKEY77WpNi7

 Two subunits in the biological function dimer are shown (cyan and gray).
-The active site is shown in the gray subunit as CPK-colored stick and labeled.
-The numbers are a bit different than shown in the mechanistic figure.
+The active site is shown in the gray subunit as CPK-colored sticks and labeled.
+The numbers are a bit different than those shown in the mechanistic figure.
 CoASH is shown in each subunit as sticks.
 The fatty-acyl tail appears to bind in a tunnel.

-A few more enzymes are needed
+A few more enzymes are needed.

 Enoyl CoA isomerase